 The scariest part of your exteriors project is over.
 Style Exteriors has just finished installing your new siding (vinyl, James Hardie, LP, Cedar Shake, etc) and you can't recognize your home.
-It looks like a brand new home.
+It looks like a brand-new home.
 You give Style a five-star review and then what?
 Well, we will tell you what!
 It's time to maintain your new beautiful siding.
-You might think that maintain it will be expensive and a lot of hard work.
+You might think that maintaining it will be expensive and a lot of hard work.
 But it is not.
-Well, it is a bit of hard work, but it would be more cost-effective than getting brand new siding 5 years down the road. if you are looking to expand the life of your new investment here are a few tips on how to maintain your brand new siding!
+Well, it is a bit of hard work, but it would be more cost-effective than getting brand-new siding 5 years down the road.
+If you are looking to expand the life of your new investment here are a few tips on how to maintain your brand-new siding!

 Although vinyl siding doesn’t rot or wear in the same way as wood, it can crack or puncture.
 You can keep your siding in good shape by trimming shrubbery and trees away from the house so they don’t mark the material.
 If a section does become badly damaged, you’ll have to replace it.